Unraveling Hair Loss

 Solutions:

 A nutrient-dense diet rich in whole foods is key.
 Include iron-rich foods (grass-fed beef, spinach), mineral sources (pumpkin seeds, oysters, squash, sea salt, coconut), and B-vitamin-rich foods (eggs, leafy greens).
 Supplementing with high-quality vitamin D, omega-3s, or a multivitamin may be necessary, but testing levels with a healthcare provider ensures targeted supplementation.
-I’m not an advocate for random supplementation.
+I’m not an advocate for random supplementation without a better understanding of what your body needs.

 Inflammation: The Silent Hair Saboteur